Last Updated on October 23, 2022 by The Noms

 Blood Bag Punch

-1. Combine all ingredients in a bowl, stir to combine.
+2. Combine all cocktail ingredients in a bowl, stir to combine.

-2. Use syringe if desired and inject liquid into iv bags.
+3. Use the syringe if desired and inject liquid into iv bags.
+Make sure to cap off the tubing so it doesn't leak.

 4. If serving in iv bags, make sure to chill before serving, or serve with the bags on ice.